 Table 1-1 shows the data on current levels of COVID-19 cases and deaths at the state level and down to the local community in which the Academy is located.
+Table 1-2 shows the risk level of COVID-19 indicators.
 The Academy has had positive cases of COVID-19 with current staff in the building.
-All CDC and state guidelines and procedures were followed in dealing with staff that tested positive with COVID-19.
+All CDC and state guidelines and procedures were followed in dealing with staff that tested positive with COVID-19